Clean incoporation of new time integration methods

 @timok, @bernd, @kweis, @martins and I are currently discussing/developing the incorporation of a generic time integration framework in Dumux.
 In general, time handling is currently problematic in Dumux and leads to a bug in MultiDomain (#792, #619).

-- introduce new grid variables concept, where they represent the complete state of a simulation - thus, not only secondary but also primary variables. (see !2285)
+- introduce new grid variables concept, where they represent the complete state of a simulation - thus, not only secondary but also primary variables and possibly a time level. (see !2285 (merged))

 PDESolveraccept both assemblers that assemble around given

 add time step methods (see !2296 (merged))

 Variablesand uses the time integration methods (see !2519)

 - Introduce solution state (name is to be discussed) class that substitutes elementSolution during the assembly - that is, as argument to volume variables updates and in spatial parameters interfaces.
 The concept of this state class is to carry time information in addition to the element solution, that can be used within user interfaces. (!2520)

 Introduce context class, that wraps the local views after bind in order to pass that into the user interfaces.
 That reduces the number of arguments in a bunch of interfaces, and moreover, we usually have interfaces like